yuanbohan/clj-ldap/README.md

                          defaults to 1 minute
     :timeout             The timeout when waiting for a response from the server (milliseconds), defaults to 5 minutes
+    :debug               a map containing the keys,
+                           :level     one of [:severe :warning :info :config :fine :finer :finest], defaults to :info
+                           :filepath  where to store the log information

 Throws an [LDAPException](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPException.html) if an error occurs establishing the connection pool or authenticating to any of the servers.
 Some examples: